Bia96/mob-site-ui/README.md

-#Mob Website UI
+Mob Website UI

-This is a static prototype for a to-be website.
+This is a static prototype for a to-be website, using the Primitive boilerplate.